 Your Company has a dedicated Technology Centre at Pune (Sanaswadi) that carries out design, product and process innovations and improvements.
-It has also received accreditation from the Department of Scientific and Industrial Research, New Delhi.
-Efficient usage of polymers in the product and reduction in production cycle time leading to savings in operating costs, are some of the initiatives by the Technology Centre.
+It has also received accreditation from the Department of Scientific and Industrial Research (DSIR), New Delhi.
+New product design as per customer requirement, RPT development with selection of correct grade of polymer, supporting sustainability initiatives within the company and a reduction in production cycle time leading to savings in operating costs, are some of the initiatives by the Technology Centre.
 Upgradation in technology and reduction in production cycle time will help sustaining and strengthening the competitive position of the Company and facilitate customer satisfaction.